crossbario/autobahn-js/doc/tutorial_pubsub.rst

 We encourage you to play around with the demo app.
 Run it on different machines.
 Add more event data.
 Use the received events to trigger functions that do more than just log things.

+The :ref:`examples overview page <examples_overview>` lists available examples which demonstrate additional features of WAMP.

-If you're interested, the :ref:`tutorial_rpc` tutorial shows you an equally quick and easy start into remote procedure calls (RPC) with |ab|.
+The :ref:`tutorial_rpc` tutorial shows you an equally quick and easy start into remote procedure calls (RPC) with |ab|.